top of page

 Advice on choosing a dog

-In my opinion, seeking advice before acquiring a dog is one of the most sensible steps you can take.
+In my view, a consultation before getting a dog is one of the most valuable steps you can take.

-The goal is to maximize the overlap between the dog's needs and the people's living circumstances.
-The smaller the overlap, the more difficult living together will be later on.
+The goal is to create as much overlap as possible between the dog's needs and the people's living situation.
+The smaller that overlap is, the more challenging life together is likely to become later on.

-It doesn't matter whether you're getting a dog from a breeder or a rescue organization.
-Breed, origin, previous use, and individual characteristics are all taken into account, as are your experience, your environment, and your expectations.
-The goal isn't a "perfect choice," but an honest, well-informed decision.
+It does not matter whether you are considering a dog from a breeder or a rescue organisation.
+Breed, background, original purpose, and individual characteristics are taken into account, alongside your experience, your environment, and your expectations.

 The dog has arrived.
 Support during the initial period.

-Many of my clients tell me that they have learned more about dogs during this phase than ever before.
-This makes me very happy, because that's exactly what I aim for: to leave training with an understanding and the ability to assess what's happening in new situations and how to react appropriately.
+Many of my clients tell me that they learned more about dogs during this phase than ever before.
+I am always pleased to hear that, because that is exactly what I aim for: helping people leave training with a deeper understanding of their dog and the ability to make sense of new situations as they arise.

 How do you read your own dog?
-How do you assess situations?
-When is training useful and when is something else needed?
-What truly motivates this dog?
-And where do behaviors arise that you wouldn't want later on?
+How do you assess a situation?
+When is training appropriate, and when is something else needed?
+What truly motivates this particular dog?
+And where do behavioural patterns begin that may later become unwanted?

-I help to counteract problems early, avoid misunderstandings, and lay the foundations.
-Not through pressure or rigid rules, but through understanding, context, and clear, calm communication.
+I help people recognise these things early, prevent misunderstandings, and establish a solid foundation from the beginning.
+Not through pressure or rigid rules, but through understanding, context, and a clear, calm approach to living and working together.

-This section focuses on everyday training and paying closer attention than you might be used to.
-We work on specific topics such as orientation, recall, or other signals you'd like us to teach you.
-At the same time, we explore why your dog behaves the way he does and what influences that behavior.
+This area focuses on everyday life training and on looking more closely at behaviour than many people are used to.
+We work on specific topics such as orientation, recall, or other skills and signals that are important to you.
+At the same time, we explore why your dog behaves the way they do and what factors influence that behaviour.

 An important part of my work is observing and interpreting communication.
-Body language, interactions, and patterns provide many clues about how your dog thinks and how training can be structured effectively.
-This isn't just about the dog, but always about the interplay between dog and human.
+Body language, interactions, and recurring patterns provide valuable insight into how your dog perceives the world and how training can be structured in a meaningful way.
+This is never just about the dog, but also about the relationship and interaction between dog and human.

-We'll look at what motivates your dog and what clear, understandable communication can look like in everyday life.
+Together, we look at what motivates your dog and how clear, understandable communication can be established in everyday life.

-Relationship structures also play a role.
-For example, in multi-dog households or in situations where responsibilities between dog and human have become unclear.
+Relationship dynamics also play a role.
+This can be particularly relevant in multi dog households or in situations where responsibilities between dog and human have become unclear.

-I always keep in mind what's feasible for you as a person.
-Training shouldn't overwhelm either you or the dog.
-Sometimes slower pace is needed, sometimes more clarity, and sometimes simply a different approach.
+Throughout the process, I always keep in mind what is realistic and manageable for you as a person.
+Training should not overwhelm either you or your dog.
+Sometimes that means slowing down, sometimes providing more clarity, and sometimes taking a different approach altogether.

 The process usually begins with an initial consultation.
-During this meeting, we clarify goals, examine the background of the situation, and determine how further support can be effectively provided.
+During this meeting, we discuss your goals, explore the background of the situation, and determine what form of support is most appropriate.

 Understand, classify, train

-In this section, you can delve deeper into specific topics related to dog behavior, safety, and enrichment.
-The resources are designed for anyone who wants to understand more about dogs and appreciates applying that knowledge to everyday life.
+This area offers the opportunity to explore specific topics related to dog behaviour, safety, and enrichment in greater depth.
+The programmes are designed for anyone who wants to gain a deeper understanding of dogs and values applying that knowledge in everyday life.

-I also offer learning walks that focus on observing and interpreting dog behavior, communication among dogs, and responding appropriately in various everyday situations.
-This allows you to directly apply and deepen your knowledge in practice.
+I also offer educational walks, which focus on observing and interpreting dog behaviour, communication between dogs, and responding appropriately in different everyday situations.
+These walks provide an opportunity to apply and deepen your knowledge in a practical setting.

 Deepen and Learn